jeka-dev/jeka/README.md

   * Make sure that the Runtime JRE is a JDK (6 or above)
   * Choose `org.jerkar.distrib-all` as project
   * Choose `org.jerkar.Main` as Main class
 * Run it : It will launch a multi-project build.
-You will find result for full distrib in *org.jerkar.distrib-all/build/output* directory
+You will find result for the full distrib in *org.jerkar.distrib-all/build/output* directory

 # Quick start
 1. Add the org.jerkar.core-fat.jar (found in the distrib) in your IDE build-path.
 This jar includes Jerkar core along plugins classes.